By Audley USA specialist Beth

 Half Dome’s dramatic granite figure reflects in the clear waters of Mirror Lake.
 A glacial lake left over from the Ice Age, Mirror Lake is actually on the brink of disappearing altogether due to sediment build-up, and during the late summer it’s better described as a meadow.

-The best time to follow this 8 km (five mile) loop trail is between late April and early June, when snowmelt fills Tenaya Creek, forming the lake.
-Outside this time, it still makes a pleasant walk as you’re surrounded by evergreens, wild flowers and cliff faces.
+The best time to follow this 8 km (5 m) loop trail is between late April and early June, when snowmelt fills Tenaya Creek, forming the lake.
+Outside this time, it still makes a pleasant hike as you’re surrounded by evergreens, wild flowers and cliff faces.

 I was struck by the clarity and stillness of the lake, which stretched out like glass in front of me.
 As well as Half Dome, there are views of Mount Watkins’ curved outline and the jut of Washington Column.
 Information points along the trail tell you about Mirror Lake’s transition into a meadow and the area’s history.